kragen/derctuo/screens.md

 look much better shining through cloth, another thing nobody ever does.
 These LCDs are all reflective LCDs, so they would have the best readability in daylight.

+Cellphone screens are pretty interesting, especially SPI Nokia screens, although I don't happen to have any at the moment.

 DeV96
 -----